Study administration guidelines apply only to registered degree students from the following universities:

 SIGNING UP FOR COURSES AFTER YOU ARE ACCEPTED AS A STUDENT

-When a student is accepted to the Asianet courses, they are automatically registered to the courses they applied for in the application form.
+When a member university student is accepted to the Asianet courses, they are automatically registered to the courses they applied for in the application form.
+If the particular course has an intake limit and the number of applicants exceeds it, it is possible that the student will not be accepted to the course.
+The student will be informed of this decision before the course start.

 Students are asked to inform the Coordination Unit in case they are unable to take the courses they have been accepted to.